Hong Kong chief executive Carrie Lam says extradition Bill is 'dead'

 "There are still lingering doubts about the government's sincerity or worries (about) whether the government will restart the process with the Legislative Council.
 So I reiterate here, there is no such plan.
 The Bill is dead," she said.

-The chief executive described the work to amend the Bill as a "total failure", and urged people to give the government space to resolve the issue.
+The chief executive described the work on the Bill as a "complete failure", and urged people to give the government space to resolve the issue.

+Lam has made very few public appearances in recent weeks.
+But on Tuesday she held a press conference in which she made her most conciliatory comments to date.

+She agreed to meet students in public without preconditions and said she recognised that the city was facing an unprecedented array of challenges.

 Violent demonstrations have marred Hong Kong over the last month, with protesters clashing with riot police in the streets.